Skip to content

 StepEndpointWhat it saves

-Run the agentPOST /agent/executeA run row with status and final result.
+Run the agentPOST /api/session/{thread}/executeAn execution row with status and final result events.

-Follow outputGET /agent/threads/{thread}/eventsTool calls, model output, status changes, and final text.
+Follow outputGET /api/session/{thread}/eventsModel output, status changes, and final text.

 Because each step is stored, a Slack reconnect, browser refresh, API restart, pod replacement, or worker failover does not erase the run.
 The event stream is the client contract; Slack and other clients should reconnect with after_event_id instead of trying to reconstruct state locally.